python-cmd2/cmd2/README.md

 [![codecov](https://codecov.io/gh/python-cmd2/cmd2/branch/master/graph/badge.svg)](https://codecov.io/gh/python-cmd2/cmd2)
 [![Documentation Status](https://readthedocs.org/projects/cmd2/badge/?version=latest)](http://cmd2.readthedocs.io/en/latest/?badge=latest)

 cmd2 is a tool for building interactive command line applications in Python.
 Its goal is to make it quick and easy for developers to build feature-rich and user-friendly interactive command line applications.
-It provides a simple API which is an extension of Python's built-in [cmd](https://docs.python.org/3/library/cmd.html) module.  cmd2 provides a wealth of features on top of cmd to make your life easier.
+It provides a simple API which is an extension of Python's built-in [cmd](https://docs.python.org/3/library/cmd.html) module.  cmd2 provides a wealth of features on top of cmd to make your life easier and eliminates much of the boilerplate code which would be necessary when using cmd.

 Main Features
 -------------